Blisto91/dxvk-wiki/Driver-support.md

 - Does not support `shaderStorageImageReadWithoutFormat`, which is required for Unordered Access views.

 ## Nvidia
 - Frequently crashes in the shader compiler.
-Try [vesim987/dxvk](https://github.com/vesim987/dxvk/) until the issue is fixed.
+Try `export DXVK_SHADER_OPTIMIZE=1` until the issue is fixed.